A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: The stochastic blockmodel with overlaps (SBMO)

 \subsection{Subcommunity detection}

-Any SBMO with $K$ overlapping communities may be viewed as a SBM with up to $2^K$ non-overlapping communities, corresponding to groups of nodes sharing exactly the same communities in the SBMO and that we refer to as {\it subcommunities}.
+Any SBMO with $K$ overlapping communities may be viewed as a SBM with up to $2^K$ non overlapping communities, corresponding to groups of nodes sharing exactly the same communities in the SBMO and that we refer to as {\it subcommunities}.

 Let ${K'}$ be the number of subcommunities in the SBMO: